drewrice2/fraud-detecetion-case-study/README.md

 The model was designed to take one instance, classify it as fraud or not with associated probability scores, then save the results to a Mongo database.
 We then initialized a site on our local designed to receive one request and go through the previously described steps.

-A server sent out live requests, or unseen data, to the site we set up.
+A server sent out live requests, or unseen data in JSON format, to the site we set up.
+We then classified and stored those new requests.

 Technologies used: